 ►What are the benefits of enabling smart scan?

-- Files and folders that are used for archiving data
+- Files and folders that are infrequently modified

-Note: The smart scan feature is applicable for Linux servers, NAS shares and Windows servers (only UNC shares) that have:
+Note: The smart scan applies to Linux servers, NAS shares and Windows servers (only UNC shares)

 ►Phoenix Management Console displays a different count of source data scanned than the actual files.

 The Job Details page may show a different count of the source data scanned for a backup job than the actual files being backed up as shown in the following screenshots: